mesonbuild/meson/docs/markdown/Reference-manual.md

 - `exclude_directories`: a list of directory names that should not be installed.
   Names are interpreted as paths relative to the `subdir_name` location.
 - `install_dir`: the location to place the installed subdirectory.
+- `install_mode`: the file mode in symbolic format and optionally the owner/uid and group/gid for the installed files. *(Added 0.47.0)*
 - `strip_directory`: install directory contents. `strip_directory=false` by default.
   If `strip_directory=false` only last component of source path is used.
   Since 0.45.0